-I’m a big fan of off-price stores.
-You know, the stores that sell designer clothes at a discounted price.
+Off-price stores are the common name for the stores selling designer clothing at a discounted price.
 A bit like factory outlets, but more like proper stores.
-The items on the racks are more often than not from last season, and sometimes you need to look long and carefully to find the real gold, but when you’ve first developed a taste for this kind of shopping, you’ll hate paying full price for anything ever again.
+The items on the racks are more often than not from last season, and sometimes you need to look very long and very carefully to find the real gold, but if you develop a taste for this kind of shopping, looking for the good deals often become a highly addictive passtime.

 The best time for off-price shopping is as early in the morning as possible.
 This is when the new stuff has just come in, and you can have a look around before the hordes arrive.
 Furthermore, this is also when the stores are less messy and it is easier to navigate the racks.
-Late in the evening it’s also less crowded, but most of the good stuff will be gone by then.
+Late in the evening it is also less crowded, but most of the good stuff will be gone by then.
 Here are some of the off-price stores you would not want to miss, if bargain hunting is your thing.
 Most of the off-price stores mentioned below are in fact chains with several branches throughout the city, so check the websites to find out which location is closest to where you are.

-Burlington is very similar to Ross, another popular American off-price chain, which for some reason doesn’t have branches in New York City.
-The brands might not be as fancy as in the other stores mentioned in this post, but it’s very cheap.
-There’s a lot of polyester on the shelves, and some of the items might look like something your mom/grandma would wear, but if you take your time and look closely, there are some real bargains to be had and the store is huge.
-There’s also stuff such as make-up sponges and brushes selling at very low prices.
+Burlington is very similar to Ross, another popular American off-price chain, which for some reason does not have branches in New York City.
+The brands might not be as fancy as in the other stores mentioned in this post, but it is very cheap.
+There is a lot of polyester on the shelves, and some of the items might look like something your mom/grandma would wear, but if you take your time and look closely, there are some real bargains to be had and the store is huge.
+There is also stuff such as make-up sponges and brushes selling at very low prices.

 T.J.
 Maxx and Marshalls

 T.J.
-Maxx and Marshalls are actually two different chains, but their selection of items is almost identical, so I’ve grouped them together.
+Maxx and Marshalls are actually two different chains, but with an almost identical selection of items, which is why they have been grouped together in this guide.
 Some might say that T.J.
-Maxx caters a bit more to younger people, while Marshalls have a more conservative style, but to me the two shops are almost the same.
-There’s a T.J.
-Maxx and a Marshalls in the same building on 6th Avenue, which I’ve marked in the map below.
+Maxx caters a bit more to younger people, while Marshalls have a more conservative style, but for the uninitiated, the two shops look more or less the same.
+There is a T.J.
+Maxx and a Marshalls in the same building on 6th Avenue marked in the map below.

 DSW – Designer Shoe Warehouse